iamvosicky/english-for-designers/02-intentional-aboutness/case-study.md

 **What problem did the project solve?**

 A lot of young people don't investing money for their future.
 They think, that it is not important and They live presence.
 Their thinking is not long-term but short-term.
-This project should change their mind.
+This project should change their mind and explain why it is good to think in the long-term.

 *Coming soon...*